 Rapture is a book that gets the novel translation perfect and all other games novels need to do.
-Rapture manages to used every single character, area, and even use word for word audio diaries from the game, and puts it into one cohesive narrative.
+Rapture manages to use every single character, area, and even use the word for word audio diaries from the game, and puts it into one cohesive narrative.
 The book starts off in 1945 with Andrew Ryan starting plans on building Rapture.
-The stories main protagonist is not Jack, but Bill McDonagh.
+The stories the main protagonist is not Jack, but Bill McDonagh.
 He starts out as a plumber and Ryan plucks him up and has him help create Rapture.
 This all can be linked to the first game, and the whole book is just 100% spot on with everything.

 If you truly love the lore and setting of BioShock this is the book to read if you want to know what happened during certain audio diaries, why certain ones were made, and even just how the hell did this underwater city get created.
 The book spans 14 years leading right up to the beginning of the first game.
 The book actually has you following a whole civilization fall into despair and depression.
 Slowly everyone starts going insane on ADAM and EVE and Plasmids.
 You even get to know how those things were actually invented.
 You even get to see how security bots, turrets, and cameras came to be, and even Circus of Value vending machines get mentioned.